sherCon221b/Optical-Character-Recognition-Raspberry-Pi/README.md

 # Optical Character Recognition
-Implentation using Python + OpenCV + Pytesseract
+The system captures an image and recognise its characters content.
+Implented using Python + OpenCV + Pytesseract.
 ## Hardware
 * Raspberry pi 3b+ (may run on later versions)
 * Raspi Cam